BAVARIA INSPIRES SPANISH FORESTRY SECTOR IN SUSTAINABLE HARDWOOD MANAGEMENT

 During the trip, the Spanish delegation was able to learn about experiences of adaptive forestry, individualised forest planning and public-private cooperation that have managed to turn small properties into stable suppliers of timber for the local industry.

-The participants visited sites such as Windischletten, the Steigerwald Nature Park, Forchheim or Oberaurach, where management models such as ‘Pro Silva’ are applied, which promote mixed forest structures, precision pruning and selective marking to promote noble species such as oak and rowan.
+Participants visited sites such as Windischletten, Steigerwald Nature Park, Forchheim and Oberaurach, where management models such as “Pro Silva” are applied, promoting mixed forest structures, precision pruning and selective marking to encourage noble species such as oak and rowan.

 From forest to industry: efficient hardwood processing